Roasted Butternut Squash Lentil Curry

 - Meanwhile, warm the oil in a large pot over medium heat.
 Add the onion and cook for 3-5 minutes, until translucent.
 Add the pepper, ginger, garlic, and seasonings (cumin, chili powder, turmeric, and curry powder).
 Continue to cook for 5 minutes more, being sure to intermittenly scrape the brown bits on the bottom of pot.

 - To the pot, add the rinsed lentils and vegetable broth.
-Bring to a boil, reduce to a simmer and cook for 30-45 minutes, just until lentils are tender.
+Bring to a boil, reduce to a simmer and cook, with the lid partially covered, for 30-45 minutes, just until lentils are tender.

 - Once the squash is cool enough to handle, use a spoon to scrape the flesh out into the pot with the lentils.
 Add the roasted cauliflower, pour in the coconut milk and stir to combine.
 Bring to a simmer and cook for 5-7 minutes, until heated through.